SKnoedler/Portfolio/README.md

 - 	[Interactive Analytic App](http://xxx): XXX _TECH: Python, Dash by Plotly framework (Written on top of Flask, Plotly.js, and React.js), _

+- 	[Web App](https://sknoedler.github.io): This is actually my second website.
+I have developed another one from scratch, only using HTML and CSS _TECH: HTML, CSS, JavaScript_

 #### Machine Learning
 - [Injury Prevention Project](https:/xx): XX _TECH: PySpark_